vintat/vintat.github.io/README.md

 ## OVERVIEW

 Kelvin is highly motivated by sense of fulfillment in his career.
-His works span across various industries, namely: retail, e-commerce, cashless payments, and travel management.
+He has extensive technical work experience across various industries, namely: retail, e-commerce, cashless payments, and travel management.
 His bespoke automation tools halves operating cost and time.

 After earning his Hons Degree in Computer Science from University of Malaya [UM], he started working as Web Programmer in local software development company in Singapore, **[Forest Concepts](https://www.forecepts.com/)**.

 Afterwards, he has a stint as API Software Engineer for mobile payment service at **[Liquid Pay](https://liquidpaygroup.com/)** and, subsequently, Assistant Technology Manager at **[Chan Brothers Travel](https://www.chanbrothers.com/)** prior to Covid-19 pandemic.

 He is currently working as a Technical Team Lead for **[Price Kaki](https://www.facebook.com/pricekaki/)**, leading cross-functional teams in Development & Operation to leverage emerging technologies.

-He has extensive technical work experience in a variety of industries.
-Travel service, payment service, and e-commerce domains are some examples.

 When he's not pushing automation codes, he enjoys working out because staying healthy is a way of life for him.
 His favorite color is Navy Blue `#000080`.